TheYorouzoya/nand2tetris/CSQuest/README.md

 If for some reason, nothing happens (because you clicked the stepper by mistake or ran the program without selecting the "No Animation" option), click the Reset Button `<<` to reset the program counter, make sure all settings are configured as specified, and click Run `>>` again.

+The images shown here are what the expected speed of the game is supposed to look like (I cannot control it due to the reasons described later).
+If your game is too fast in comparison, you can try tweaking with the speed slider in the VM panel.
+If it is too slow, you'll have to edit the VM code as follows:

+- open the `Game.vm` file in a text-editor.
+- goto line 291 and edit the `100` in the `push constant 100` to a smaller value
+- try running reloading the game in the emulator and run again

 ## Gameplay

 The player can use the arrow keys to move the main character around.
 When prompted, they can interact with certain game objects by pressing the `E` key.